-Before we demonstrate the prompt attacks, we explore prompt embedding attacks to compare our loss functions (Equations \ref{eq:loss_definitions_pham} and \ref{eq:loss_definitions_ours}).
-We optimize on the continuous proxies (Equations \ref{eq:loss_definitions_pham_cont} and \ref{eq:loss_definitions_ours_cont}), where Embed attack 1 and 2 minimize both $\widetilde{L}_1$ and $\widetilde{L}_2$ respectively.
-We use NAdam optimizer and iterate over a training set of 100 images 50 times, with a constant learning rate of 0.1 and a batch size of 16.
-The training set is generated by the original diffusion model using the target prompt.
-The two methods were used to create 500 adversarial prompt embeddings each.
-One image per prompt was created using the corresponding unlearned model.
+We use NAdam optimizer and iterate over a sampled $z_0$ set of 100 images 50 times, with a constant learning rate of 0.1 and a batch size of 16. $z_0$ is generated by the baseline model using the target prompt.
+Attacks with each loss formulation find 500 adversarial prompt embeddings from random initializations, and generate one image per prompt embedding to be classified in the same setting described in Section \ref{sec:eval_metrics}.

-The results are shown in Table \ref{tab:embed_attack_asr}.
-We notice that, when the classifier has a high accuracy in classifying the image from the original model, RECORD-embed works marginally better than the baseline.
-When the classification accuracy is already low on the original model, the difference between the two objectives becomes less obvious.
-This is because, when the original model can generate more `accurate' images in the perspective of the classifier, its output can also act as a more informative surrogate to aid the attack process.
+The results are presented in Table \ref{tab:embed_attack_asr}.
+We notice that, for concepts where the classifier has a high accuracy in classifying the images from the baseline model, as previously shown in Table \ref{tab:baseline_no_attack}, the $\widetilde{L}_2$ formulation performs marginally better than $\widetilde{L}_1$.
+For concepts whose classification accuracy is already low on the baseline model, the difference between the two loss formulations becomes negligible.
+This suggests when the baseline model can generate more `accurate' images as perceived by the classifier, the outputs of its denoiser can also act as a more informative surrogate to aid the concept restoration process.

-Additionally, when performing text embedding attacks on AdvUnlearn, which modifies only the text encoder rather than the U-Net, the problem in this case collapses to `finding a text embedding that can elicit the original diffusion model to generate the target concept'.
-Such text embedding is guaranteed to exist, and it is thus interesting to observe that in this seemingly easier setting, the attack success rate is not necessarily higher than other U-net-based concept erasure methods.
+The RECORD algorithm discussed in this paper uses loss Equation [\ref{eq:loss_definitions_ours}] by default due to its marginal improvement in the attack performance.
+Consequently, this particular loss may result in the increased runtime of the RECORD algorithm, as well as requiring access to the baseline model $\epsilon_\theta$.
+These limitations, however, can be mitigated or avoided by switching to loss Equation [\ref{eq:loss_definitions_pham}] at the expense of a marginally poorer performance.